-- Did they overindulge in television today?
+- Did they overindulge on electronic devices today?

 - When it comes to playing on the kindle or iPad, how long is too long?